christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Looking at the MLP features, feature 11284 is tied to *verbs related to actions and states in a narrative context*.
-This likely helps the model process actions like John and Mark taking the cat, putting it on objects, and leaving the room.
-Feature 5852, on the other hand, is focused on *verbs and phrases related to physical observation or visual engagement*, which probably plays a key role in handling John’s final action of looking around the room.
-These MLP features seem to help the model handle specific actions and observations, grounding narrative events in a way that's useful for tasks like ToM.
+In the MLP features, we're seeing a recurring theme, feature 11284 looks like it’s picking up on verbs associated with actions and states in a narrative frame.
+This is probably helping the model track actions in the story—meanwhile, feature 5852 seems more tuned into verbs and phrases related to visual attention or perception, which may be important for encoding John’s final act of scanning the room.
+These features in the MLP layer are giving the model a structure for managing specific narrative events, helping it ground actions and observations.

 <br>